 - a urine drug screen – due August 1 (for Spring placement) or January 10 (for Fall placement)

 - background check- due August 1 (for Spring placement) or January 10 (for Fall placement)

 - CPR - must be American Heart Association (AHA) BLS for Healthcare Providers **

 - Proof of Health Insurance **

-**Must be completed by the end of September or the end of February
+**These items must be completed by the end of September (for Spring placement) or the end of February (for Fall placement)